 Q7: What documents can be submitted by mail?

-A7: We will accept official transcripts, reference letters, and proof of United States citizenship or lawful permanent residence via mail.
-However, we strongly encourage you, your schools, and the writers of your reference letters to submit all documentation by email.
-You may send a scanned copy of your original proof of citizenship or permanent residence by mail.
+A7: We will accept official transcripts, reference letters, and a copy of your proof of United States citizenship or lawful permanent residence via mail.
+However, we strongly encourage you, your schools, and the writers of your reference letters to submit documentation by email.

 Q8: lf I email my documents, do I also need to submit a paper copy?